nulpunt/nulpunt/notes/server-api.md

 It returns the same types of results.

 NOTE: Documents tagged with it stay as they are.
-IE, Tags are used by value in the document classificiation, not by reference.
+IE, Tags are used by value in the document classification, not by reference.

 # Document viewing

-## GET /document/$docId/#commentid
+## GET /document/$docId/$annotationId/$commentid

-This shows the document (or the first part), the selected page and the selected comment.
-It is designed to be the full, static URL of the document with the comment on the page.
+This shows the document with, the selected page and the selected annotation and the comments.

+It is designed to be the full, static URL of the document with the annotation and comment on the page.

 It's for static deep-linking.
-People can post this URL everywhere and be sure other readers can read their comment on the document.
+People can post this URL everywhere and be sure other readers can read their annotation and comment on the document.

-The #commentid is optional.
-Without it, it shows the first page/all pages.
+The $commentid is optional.
+Without it, it shows the document with the first page with requested annotations.

+The $annotation is optional.
+Without it, it returns the document with the first annotation.

 Parameters:
 - none;  it's in the URL

-Result:
-- The page of the document: a html page with the image(gif/png) of the specified page and centered on the specified comment;
-- The Javascript has to fetch the details of the selection and the contents of the comments in a separate request;
-- Details include: comment, details of commenter: name, color.
+Returns:
+- document record;
+- annotation-record;
+- comment-records;
+- pages-record

 Side effects (on the server): none.

-## POST /document/$docid
+## POST /add-annotation

 Add a quote(selection) and comment for the world to see.
 IE, people can add a selection of a document and their comments.

 Parameters:
+- documentId
 - one or more ranges of start-end coordinates;
 - commentary text;

+Server adds the annotatorId from the session and stores it in the database.

 Result:
 - Ok, added, gives bookmarkable, static URL to the document with the comment;
 - Error

 Side effects:
-- when valid: add the comment to the database;
+- when valid: add the annotation to the database;

 Requirements:
 - be logged in. (we need to know who you are).

-## POST /document/$docid/$commentid
+## POST add-comment

-Add a reponse to a selection/comment
+Add a reponse to an annotation/comment
-The idea is to provide a way to add a comment to an existing quotation.
+The idea is to provide a way to add a comment to an existing annotation.
-It allows people to discuss a certain quotation.
+It allows people to discuss that annotation

 Parameters:
+- documentid
+- annotationid;
+- parentid to which this is a reply; nil for first comment or for no threading;
 - Response-text

+Server add the commenterID from the session.

 Returns:
-- OK/Error
+- OK/Error with the full URL to the comment.

 Side Effects:
 - Add a comment to an existing quotation.
 Sorted by submission date.

+## GET /page

+Gets a page-record of a document.
+Needed for lazy loading.

+Parameters:
+- documentid
+- page number.
+Starts at 1. (there is no page 0).

+Returns:
+- page-record
+- []annotations on the page

+## GET /comments

+Gets the comment for the page.
+Used in lazy loading

+Parameters:
+- documentId

+Returns: comments on the page (to be defined further).

 # Document selection and ordering